geoserver/geoserver/doc/en/user/source/production/java.rst

 Java Considerations
 ===================

-Use Supported JRE
+Use supported JRE
 -----------------

 GeoServer's speed depends a lot on the chosen Java Runtime Environment (JRE).
-For best performance, use *Oracle JRE 8* (also known as JRE 1.8).
-JREs other than those tested may work correctly, but are generally not recommended.
-As an example users of OpenJDK 1.6 report GeoServer 2.5 to be working with reduced 2D rendering performance.
+The latest versions of GeoServer are tested with both Oracle JRE and OpenJDK.
+Implementations other than those tested may work correctly, but are generally not recommended.

 Tested: